thinkshout/thinkshout/blog/_posts/2014-05-14-commerce-iats-2-0.md

 ## More Options for Recurring Payments

+Recurring payments are great for donations, which fits in with iATS Payments' goal of supporting the needs of nonprofit organizations.

 With Drupal Commerce, you always had the option of recurring payments using the [Commerce Card on File](https://drupal.org/project/commerce_cardonfile) module, but iATS Payments handles that for you.
 With Commerce iATS 2.0, you can opt to have iATS Payments bill your customers on a recurring schedule rather than have your Drupal site do all the work.

-Recurring payments are great for donations, which fits in with iATS Payments' goal of supporting the needs of nonprofit organizations.

-With Drupal Commerce, you always had the option of recurring payments using the [Commerce Card on File](https://drupal.org/project/commerce_cardonfile) module, but iATS Payments handles that for you.
-With Commerce iATS 2.0, you can opt to have iATS Payments bill your customers on a recurring schedule, rather than having your Drupal site do all the work.

 The Drupal Commerce order stays updated with recurring transactions thanks to iATS Payment's [ReportLink service](http://home.iatspayments.com/sites/default/files/iats_webservices_reportlink_version_4.0.pdf).
 Commerce iATS implements a cron task to pull in daily transaction reports from iATS, updating your orders in the process.